 Each quarter, the National Renewable Energy Laboratory (NREL) conducts the Quarterly Solar Industry Update, a presentation of technical trends within the solar industry, to the solar office staff.
 Each presentation focuses on global and U.S. supply and demand, module and system price, investment trends and business models, and updates on U.S. government programs supporting the solar industry.

-Key updates from the 2018 Q3/Q4 Quarterly Solar Industry Update presentation, released February 7, 2019:
+Key updates from the 2019 Q1/Q2 Quarterly Solar Industry Update presentation, released August 6, 2019:

 Presentations are available for download in PDF format below.

 - Q1/Q2 2019 Presentation – Released August 6, 2019